How to change the Racor R24T primary fuel filter

 - Use the screwdriver to unscrew the drain plug from the bottom of the separator bowl and drain it.
 Don't lose the plug!

-If you can't get the filter off the unit by hand, use the adjustable swivel band wrench to loosen and then take it off.
+- If you can't get the filter off the unit by hand, use the adjustable swivel band wrench to loosen it and then take it off.

 - If you can't get the bowl off the filter by hand, use the band wrench to loosen and then take it off.

-Clean out the bowl with some clean diesel on a paper towel.
-Screw the plugs back in the bowl.
+- Clean out the bowl with some clean diesel on a paper towel.
+IF you removed the plugs (no need to do this because you didn't mess around draining the bowl, right?), screw them back in the bowl.

 - Open your new Racor R24T and the package of new O-rings that came with it.

-- Use your finger to put some fresh diesel all around on both of the new O-rings and put them on.
-You don't need to be stingy with this.
+- Use the Super Lube Synthetic Grease all around on both of the new O-rings and put them on.

 - With new filter-and-bowl held over an empty receptacle for clean fuel, fill the filter with enough fuel to check the o-ring for leaks.